AASTU-Team/SIMS/README.md

 <!-- Usage -->
 ## :eyes: Usage

 Use this space to tell a little more about your project and how it can be used.
-Show additional screenshots, code samples, demos or link to other resources.
+Show additional screenshots, code samples, demos or links to other resources.

 ```javascript